 - Staff now known as proctors will become "monitors."

-To make the PSAT 8/9 even more accessible to students, the College Board has worked with educators to provide testing supports for English language learners (ELL).
+To make the PSAT 8/9 even more accessible to students, the College Board has worked with educators to provide testing supports for English learners (EL).

-Coordinators planning for test day should print the translations and provide a copy for each ELL student.
+Coordinators planning for test day should print the translations and provide a copy for each EL student.
 Schools may also provide copies of the approved glossaries.

 Where to Get Scores

 Scores will be available depending on when schools return answer sheets.